tum-pbs/pbdl-book/overview-equations.md

 ============================

 Below we'll give a brief (really _very_ brief!) intro to deep learning, primarily to introduce the notation.
 In addition we'll discuss some _model equations_ below.
-Note that we won't use _model_ to denote trained neural networks, in contrast to some other texts.
-These will only be called "NNs" or "networks".
-A "model" will always denote a set of model equations for a physical effect, typically PDEs.
+Note that we'll avoid using _model_ to denote trained neural networks, in contrast to some other texts and APIs.
+These will be called "NNs" or "networks".
+A "model" will typically denote a set of model equations for a physical effect, usually PDEs.

 ## Deep learning and neural networks